reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 ## What is Message Queueing

 Message Queueing is an asynchronous style of communication between two or more processes.

 Messages and queues are the basic components of a message queuing system.

-Programs communicate with each other by sending data in the form of messages instead of calling each other directly.
+Programs communicate with each other by sending data in the form of messages which are placed in a storage called queue, instead of calling each other directly.
+The receiver programs retrieve the message from the queue and does the processing without any knowledge of the producer programs.

-Messages are placed in a storage called queues, which allows the communicating programs to run independently of each other, at different speeds and times, in different processes, and without having a direct connection between them.
+This allows the communicating programs to run independently of each other, at different speeds and times, in different processes, and without having a direct connection between them.

-They are an essential component of modern-day architectures, helping to decouple applications into smaller, independent building blocks that can be independently scaled, deployed, and evolved.

-The messages sent to a queue are usually small and can be things like requests, replies, error messages, or just plain information.
-To send a message, a component called a producer sends a message to the queue.
-The message is stored on the queue until another component called a consumer retrieves the message and does processing without any knowledge of the producer component.

 ## Core Concepts of Amazon SQS